-This is the 2014 Annual Report for the West Africa Civil Society Institute (WACSI) themed: Influencing
+This is the 2015 annual report of the West Africa civil society Institute (WACSI) themed: Enhancing Civil

 Read Full Report here.

 Fiifi is a Ghanaian and currently serves as Communications and Information Officer at the West Africa Civil Society Institute.
 He joined the Institute in December 2020.

 Nancy is a Ghanaian and currently serves as Programme Officer in the Knowledge Management unit at the West Africa Civil Society Institute.
 She joined the Institute in January 2021.

 Agnes is a Ghanaian and currently serves as Head of the Administration unit in the West Africa Civil Society Institute (WACSI).
 She joined the Institute in October 2021.